timescale/docs/mst/restapi.md

 ### Using cURL to get your details

-1. Set the environmental variable `MST_API_TOKEN` with the access token that you generated.
+1. Set the environment variable `MST_API_TOKEN` with the access token that you generate:

     ```bash
     export MST_API_TOKEN="access token"